joeally06/FPP-Website/docs/CLOUDFLARE-TUNNEL.md

 3. Creating a tunnel
 4. Configuring your domain
 5. Setting up DNS
+6. Configuring geolocation permission header (required for voting/requests)
-6. Installing as a system service
+7. Installing as a system service

 ---